-The portfolio manager will invest in interest rate and foreign exchange risk.
+The portfolio manager will manage interest rate and currency risks.
 These investments will be made for hedging purposes, in order to achieve the investment objective, and will be made in accordance with the money market strategy.
 In particular, the portfolio manager may invest in futures, options, swaps and currency forwards.